Darvidanoar/MazeMaking_X16/README.md

 The algorithm uses it's own stack (not the system stack) to keep track of the locations along the path it creates.
 This allows it to backtrack when a dead end is reached, by popping the previous location from the stack.
 The map is complete when the algorithm has backtracked all the way back to the origin and the stack is empty.
 Interestingly, the same algorithm can be used to solve the maze.

 The maze is created using the following algorithm:

-1. Beginning at the origin, co-ordinates (1,1), choose a random direction.
+Beginning at the origin, co-ordinates (1,1)
+1. Choose a random direction.
 2. Determine if it is possible to move in that direction.
 3. If a move is possible, make the move and push the location co-ordinates onto the program's own stack.
 4. Check the new location's neighboring cells to determine whether a move is possible.